 Bring it on!

-Whether you find yourself alone this Christmas by choice or circumstance, it can be a liberating experience to buck the Christmas trend of togetherness.
+Whether you find yourself alone this Christmas by choice or circumstance, it can be a liberating experience to buck the trend of togetherness.
 After all, being alone and being lonely are not the same thing.

 So, make Christmas what you want Christmas to be.
 It doesn’t need to be a day to simply ‘survive’.
-You can choose to forget it’s Christmas Day altogether, or take an opportunity to be a little selfish and celebrate your independent self.
+You can choose to forget it’s Christmas Day altogether, or take an opportunity to be selfish and celebrate your independent self.

 Embrace the emptiness

-- Walk along uncluttered streets
+- Walking along uncluttered streets

-- Stroll along the quiet beach
+- Strolling along a quiet beach